richmahn/en_tn/oba/front/intro.md

 #### How should the title of this book be translated? ####

-Translators may decide to translate this traditional title, "The Book of Obadiah," in a way that is more clear to the readers.
-They may decide to call it, "The Sayings of Obadiah."
+Translators may decide to translate this traditional title, "The Book of Obadiah," in a way that is clearer to the readers.
+Translators may decide to call it, "The Sayings of Obadiah."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Obadiah? ####